 #.4 You have to spend money to make money

 Starting a business will cost money.
 Staff salaries, product development, and marketing all cost money.
-Understanding the financial model is critical to ensuring that a return is achieved.
+Understanding the financial model and creating a robust bottom up cash flow projection is critical to ensuring that a return is achieved.
 By the same token you need to be careful with the money available – no need for plush expensive offices in the middle of the city if that is not a factor for your customers.

 The best way to not have to worry unduly about the cost base is to attract profitable customers.